cathaloruaidh/genomeBuildConversion/README.md

 CATEGORY=stable
 ```

-Additionally, select the WGS sample.
+Additionally, select the WGS sample:
 ```
 SAMPLE=NA12877
 # or